Who will advance from Alaska's top-four primary for Governor?

 ## Contract Snapshot

-The market resolves to "Yes" if Jonathan Kreiss-Tomkins advances from Alaska's top-four primary for Governor in 2026, and "No" if he does not.
-The market opened on March 10, 2026, and will close after the outcome of the August 18, 2026 primary, or by August 31, 2027, at the latest, with a projected payout 30 minutes after closing.
-Resolution is determined by a hierarchy of official sources, including state election officers and the Federal Election Commission, and employees of these agencies are prohibited from trading.
-The market may also close and expire early if the event occurs.
+This market resolves to Yes if Jonathan Kreiss-Tomkins advances to the general election from Alaska's top-four primary for Governor in 2026; otherwise, it resolves to No. The market opened on March 10, 2026, and will close after the outcome occurs, or by August 31, 2027, with a projected payout 30 minutes after closing.
+The market may close early if the event occurs, and insider trading by employees of the designated source agencies is prohibited.

 ## Market Discussion